Vorasidenib Expanded Access Program

 Inclusion Criteria:

-(Note that patients who are enrolled in a Servier-sponsored clinical trial and have completed all requirements of the trial may be eligible if the patient continues to benefit from vorasidenib and does not meet criteria for discontinuation of treatment)
+7. Patient is eligible for a clinical trial with vorasidenib.
+Patients who are enrolled in a Servier-sponsored clinical trial and have completed all requirements of the trial may be eligible if the patient continues to benefit from vorasidenib and does not meet criteria for discontinuation of treatment.
+8. Pregnant or breastfeeding.

 Trial Details